go-go-golems/remarquee/ttmp/2025/12/14/RMQ-0005--remarquee-upload-next-features-bundle-toc-preserve-dirs-upload-src/reference/01-diary.md

 - Add a smoke test script for `upload src` (and likely a shared fixture directory).
 - Add embedded help docs for `upload bundle` and `upload src` (pkg/doc/upload/03,04).

+## Step 4: Add smoke test scripts + embedded help docs for new commands

+Outcome:
+- Added smoke test scripts for the new upload workflows (bundle, preserve-dirs, src).
+- Added embedded help docs for `upload bundle` and `upload src`, and updated the upload reference doc to mention them and `--preserve-dirs`.